RebornOS-Developers/calamares-helper/README.md

 sh test_installer.sh
 ```

+Optionally, you can specify whether you would like to

 ## 4. Updating

 The below script will update the local git repository by pulling the superproject and all submodules from the remote git repository.
 You would run this to retrieve all the changes made to the project by the developer(s)